tmaier/docker-compose/README.md

 ## This Docker image is DEPRECATED

-This image is deprecated, since the `docker` has now Docker Compose included.
+This image is deprecated, since the [`docker` image](https://hub.docker.com/_/docker) has now Docker Compose included.
 This has been introduced by [docker-library/docker#361](https://github.com/docker-library/docker/pull/361).

 ## Docker versions supported